hkzone/Tripodream/README.md

 - User will be informed about uncomplete data for the search.
 - There will be notification with description for all errors returned by APIs.
+- If no images are found for user-entered city by Pixabay, image of country will be used instead.
 - There will be notification for any other errors.